-Table 6 presents the incidence of body weight changes (\gtrsim 5 lbs) in the 3 SAD trials using bupropion HCl extended-release.
-A higher proportion of subjects in the bupropion group (23%) had a weight loss \gtrsim 5 lbs, compared to the placebo group (11%).
-These were relatively long-term trials (up to 6 membro)
+Table 6 presents the incidence of body weight changes (≥5 lbs) in the 3 SAD trials using bupropion HCl extended-release.
+A higher proportion of subjects in the bupropion group (23%) had a weight loss >5 lbs, compared to the placebo group (11%).
+These were relatively long-term trials (up to 6 months).

-Table 6: Incidence of Weight Gain or Weight Loss (≥5 lbs) in SAD Trials Using Bupropion HCl Extended-Release
+Table 6: Incidence of Weight Gain or Weight Loss (≥5 lbs) in SAD Trials Using Bupropion

 Weight Change Bupropion HCl Extended-Release 150 to 300 mg/day (n=537) Placebo (n=511)

-ie Gained >5 lbs 11% 21%
+Gained >5 lbs 11% 21%

-ie Lost >5 lbs 23% 11%
+Lost >5 lbs 23% 11%

 6.2 Postmarketing Experience The following adverse reactions have been identified during post-approval use of bupropion hydrochloride extended-release tablets (XL).
-Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or contableta caused relationship to drune exposure. establish a causal relationship to drug exposure.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.